- Do I still have to file a return even if I have no withholding tax to report?

 - If the mistake was caught before a W-2 was issued, submit copies of your payroll ledger(s) which clearly indicate the correction.

-If the corrected period(s) are for the current year due to a calculation error for Missouri, you will need to provide a brief explanation for the overpaid period(s) and copies of the payroll ledger(s) showing the actual tax withhold and when the overpaid amount was reported.
+If the corrected period(s) are for the current year due to a calculation error for Missouri, attach a brief explanation for the overpaid period(s) on a separate sheet and copies of the payroll ledger(s) showing the actual tax withhold and when the overpaid amount was reported.

-If a correction to the withholding tax was discovered and corrected before W-2(s) were issued; please provide the Employer’s Withholding Tax Return Correction (Form MO-941C) along with copies of the payroll ledger(s) showing the actual tax withheld and where the overpaid amount occurred for the period(s) being corrected.
+If a correction to the withholding tax was discovered and corrected before W-2(s) were issued; please provide the amended Employer's Return of Income Taxes Withheld (Form MO-941) along with copies of the payroll ledger(s) showing the actual tax withheld and where the overpaid amount occurred for the period(s) being corrected.

 Credits/overpayments can be viewed at https://dors.mo.gov/tax/overunder/login.jsp.
 This link also provides information on requesting a refund of any available credits.